w3f/polkadot-wiki/docs/general/glossary.md

 ## Polkadot Alliance

+The
-Seven of Polkadot’s leading projects have joined forces to establish standards and ethics for open-source development in [referendum #94](https://polkadot.polkassembly.io/referendum/94).
-The Polkadot Alliance was founded by Acala, Astar, Interlay, Kilt, Moonbeam, Phala, and Subscan, seven of the top projects occupying Polkadot’s parachain slots.
-The on-chain collective aims to support development standards and expose bad actors within the ecosystems of Polkadot.
+Polkadot Alliance is an [on-chain collective](#collectives) founded by Acala, Astar, Interlay, Kilt, Moonbeam, Phala, and Subscan, to establish standards and ethics for open-source development in [referendum #94](https://polkadot.polkassembly.io/referendum/94).
+It aims to support development standards and expose bad actors within the ecosystems of Polkadot.

 ## Host